Cameron Gliddon: National team career

 In 2007, Gliddon represented Australia at the FIBA Under-19 World Championship in Serbia.

 Gliddon was in contention for the Australian Boomers' 2016 Rio Olympics team, going on to make his debut for the senior national team in 2017 at the FIBA Asia Cup, where he won a gold medal.
 In 2018, he helped the Boomers win gold at the Commonwealth Games.
 He contributed eight points, seven rebounds and five assists in the gold medal game.
 In 2019, he was a member of the Boomers' FIBA World Cup team.

+Coaching career

+On 13 September 2024, Gliddon was appointed head coach of the Auckland Tuatara for the 2025 New Zealand NBL season.

+On 26 August 2025, Gliddon re-signed with the Tuatara as head coach until the end of the 2027 season.

 Personal life

 Gliddon has one brother and two sisters.

 Gliddon and his partner Sarah have two children.